LimeChain/demo-subgraph/README.md

 `Jul 09 14:54:42.420 INFO Program execution time: 10.06022ms`

-## Test Coverage (Linux and MacOS)
+## Test Coverage
 Using **Matchstick**, subgraph developers are able to run a script that will calculate the test coverage of the written unit tests.
 The tool only works on **Linux** and **MacOS**, but when we add support for Docker (see progress on that [here](https://github.com/LimeChain/matchstick/issues/222)) users should be able to use it on any machine and almost any OS.

 The test coverage tool is really simple - it takes the compiled test `wasm` binaries and converts them to `wat` files, which can then be easily inspected to see whether or not the handlers defined in `subgraph.yaml` have actually been called.
 Since code coverage (and testing as whole) is in very early stages in AssemblyScript and WebAssembly, **Matchstick** cannot check for branch coverage.
 Instead we rely on the assertion that if a given handler has been called, the event/function for it have been properly mocked.

 ### Prerequisites
 To run the test coverage functionality provided in **Matchstick**, there are a few things you need to prepare beforehand:

-#### 1. Install CMake
-The test coverage tool relies on [wabt](https://github.com/WebAssembly/wabt) under the hood, which in turn relies on [CMake](https://cmake.org/), so you'll need to install CMake locally before you run the coverage tool.

-#### 2. Export your handlers
+#### Export your handlers
 In order for **Matchstick** to check which handlers are being run, those handlers need to be exported from the **test file**.
 So for instance in our example, in our gravity.test.ts file we have the following handler being imported:
 ```ts
 import  { handleNewGravatar } from "../../src/gravity";